Your Health and Your Goals

-Participants of the clinic-based program have access to two different diet plans.
-All the food is available for you to pick up when you come to the clinic each week for class or follow up.
+Participants of our clinic-based program have access to two different diet plans.
+All the food is available for you to pick up when you come to the clinic each week for class or follow-up.

-The Decision-Free Diet uses only nutritionally-balanced meal replacements, so it takes the guesswork out of dieting.
-People lose an average of two to five pounds per week on it.
+Decision-Free Diet uses only nutritionally balanced meal replacements, so it takes the guesswork out of dieting.
+People typically lose an average of 2 to 5 pounds per week on it.
 If you’re faced with losing a significant amount of weight or have weight-related health issues, the Decision-Free Diet can help.
 It is only available to participants in the clinic-based program who are under medical supervision.

-The Healthy Solutions Diet incorporates fruits and vegetables, as well as nutritionally-balanced meal replacement shakes and entrees.
-People lose an average of two to three pounds per week.
+Healthy Solutions Diet incorporates fruits and vegetables, as well as nutritionally balanced meal replacement shakes and entrees.
+People typically lose an average of 2 to 3 pounds per week.
 If you’re looking to lose weight quickly and do not need medical supervision, the Healthy Solutions Diet is an excellent option.